enomis-dev/Python_Image_Processing/README.md

 - lesson 1: feature-based image registration

 # Segmentation
-- lesson 1: Use SamModel to do image segmentation
+- lesson 1: Use SamModel to do instance segmentation